Custom Denning: Series 2

 The CB80 Series 2 brought a range of improvements to the original CB80.
 It came with LED destination displays by default, had improved stop bells (the ones on the original CB80 were notorious for malfunctioning) and other minor differences.

-The first CB80 Series 2 vehicles were delivered to State Transit in 2017 on Volvo B7RLE Euro 5 chassis.
+The first CB80 Series 2 vehicles were delivered to State Transit in 2017 on Volvo B7RLE Euro 5 chassis.The CB80 Series 2 ceased production in 2019, being replaced by the Custom Endeavour.
+The final CB80 was 3120 ST, a Volvo B8RLE Custom CB80 for State Transit built in April 2020.